david-beauchesne/FoodWeb-MultiStressors/fwms.md

 ## 2. Should joint stressors assessments be prioritized? {-}

 <!-- First paragragh -->
-We find that the effects of multiple disturbances should be considered in combination, there non-additive effects arising through species interactions are prevalent.
-Omnivory interactions and food chains top predators in particular are susceptible to non-additive effects, with little indication as to whether a pathway of effect will result in antagonistic or synergistic effects.
+We find that the effects of multiple disturbances should be considered in combination, as non-additive effects arising through species interactions are prevalent.
+Omnivory interactions and the top predators in food chains in particular are susceptible to non-additive effects, with little indication as to whether an individual pathway of effect will result in antagonistic or synergistic effects.

 This suggests that food webs with high proportions of omnivory and food chain motifs might be particularly prone to ecological surprises.